 Greenhouse production: Controlled environments can allow for much greater precision in scheduling of cut calla crops.
 Rhizomes are planted in beds, boxes, or pots, and flowering generally occurs 9-12 weeks after planting or breaking dormancy.
 Days to flower depend on cultivar and temperature.
-Examples are shown in Table1 on the next page.
+Examples are as follows: